Strivin0311/ai-learning/tasks/ai4sci.md

 # AI for Science
-*Here's some resources about AI for Science*
+*Here're some resources about AI for Science*

 #### Faster sorting algorithms discovered using deep reinforcement learning [`UNREAD`]